You’ll never forget a good sports coach.

 Many coaches have fantastic people skills and there’s a good reason for that.

-When coaching, a coach needs to dial up or down their language or delivery depending on the needs, moods or attention spans amongst participants.
+Successful coaching sees coaches dial up or down their language or delivery depending on the individual differences amongst the young people they are coaching.
 Some children may feel frustrated, others may be experiencing problems in their personal life.
-A coach will be able to tailor communications to suit the situation.
+An effective coach will be able to tailor communications to suit the situation.

 Through both verbal and non-verbal communication, such as body language, coaches must communicate effectively, remaining approachable and supportive throughout their delivery.

-This will enable a coach to ascertain the needs and ambitions of learners, relay information, and provide constructive feedback where required.
+This will enable a coach to ascertain the needs, motivation and ambitions of learners, relay information, and provide constructive feedback where required.
 These are essential coaching skills, along with patience and a positive outlook.

-Through effective communication, a coach will assume a natural leadership role.
+Through effective communication, a coach will assume a natural leadership role and be able to impart their valuable experience to young people.

 A good leader will also be consistent, professional and approachable.
 They will be a calm yet authoritative presence, a pragmatic thinker, and able to assist and problem-solve.